 Liza Burkin is the lead organizer of the Providence Streets Coalition.
 Liza is an urban planner, mobility advocate, writer, and gardener.
 She is also on the organizing team for Providence Bike Jam (PBJ), a social group ride / mobile dance party that happens on the last Friday evening of every month.
 Get in touch with Liza.

-Sid Terrero is a member of the PSC Street Team.
-He’s a 24-year-old Afro-Latinx, Non-Binary Artist from Providence.
+JanCarlos “Sid” Terrero is the leader of the PSC Street Team.
+He is an Afro-Latinx, Non-Binary Artist from Providence.
 He creates music, animations, videos, clothing and events within our local art scene which relies heavily on all methods of transportation.
 As a resident of PVD, he supports the PVD Great Streets plan and its efforts to improve the infrastructure/quality of our streets.
 He believes the streets are for the people.

 Kenya Fullen is a lifelong Providence resident and member of the PSC Street Team.
 She’s a passionate community advocate who operates on the belief that those with the strongest support system and resources are the ones who are best able to make through life’s challenges.
 A graduate of the University of Rhode Island, Kenya is now pursuing a master’s degree in community development from Roger Williams University.
 Kenya is also the owner of People’s Social Service Consulting, which has a mission of empowering marginalized communities to help improve better quality of life.